GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 🔥 **Tips:**

-If connecting to some external host is slow, and we must execute the same HTTP request repeatedly (against the same endpoint, and passing the same inputs), we can use the `@cache` directive (provided by the [**Field Resolution Caching**](https://gatographql/extensions/field-resolution-caching/)) to store the result in disk for a requested amount of time, thus speeding up the query resolution.
+If we must execute the same HTTP request repeatedly, we can use the `@cache` directive (provided by the [**Field Resolution Caching**](https://gatographql/extensions/field-resolution-caching/)) to store the result in disk for a requested amount of time, thus speeding up the query resolution.

-When executing this query twice within a span of 10 seconds (as indicated via argument `(@cache(time:))`), the second time will be noticeably faster:
+When executing this query twice within a span of 10 seconds (as indicated via argument `(@cache(time:))`), the second time will retrieve the cached result; this will make it faster, as it will not connect to the external host:

 ```graphql
 query {